The 31st GST Council Meeting was held on 22 December 2018. Following recommendations and rate cuts have been agreed upon in the meeting:

-GST Council in the 31st meeting held on 22nd December, 2018 at New Delhi took following decisions relating to changes in GST rates, and clarification (on Goods).
-The decisions would be given effect to through Gazette notifications/ circulars which shall have force of law.
+GST Council in the 31st meeting held on 22nd December 2018 at New Delhi took the following decisions relating to changes in GST rates, and clarification (on Goods).
+The decisions would be given effect through Gazette notifications/ circulars which shall have the force of law.

 - GST rate reduction on goods which were attracting GST rate of 28%

-- 28% to 18% : Monitors and TVs of upto screen size of 32 inches, Re-treaded or used pneumatic tyres of rubber; Power banks of lithium ion batteries , Digital cameras and video camera recorders, Video game consoles and other games and sports requisites falling under HS code 9504.
+- 28% to 18%: Monitors and TVs of up to a screen size of 32 inches, Re-treaded or used pneumatic tyres of rubber; Power banks of lithium-ion batteries, Digital cameras and video camera recorders, Video game consoles and other games and sports requisites falling under HS code 9504.

 - 28% to 5%: Parts and accessories for the carriages for disabled persons